 - Those who have undergone surgery

 - Those who have joint pain or muscle injuries

 - Those who may have neurological disorders or age-related health issues

 Find out more about physiotherapy for physical wellbeing.

 What is it?
 Osteopathy is a holistic healing therapy that believes that if the joints, muscles, and spine are healthy, the rest of the body, including the nervous system, circulation, and lymphatic systems will be healthy and can heal itself.
 It works on the musculoskeletal system to encourage good posture, healthy circulation, and balance in the body.

 How does it work?
-An osteopath, like a chiro practitioner, uses physical touch therapy to help you heal.
+An osteopath, like a chiropractor, uses physical touch therapy to help you heal.
 Some popular techniques include gentle massage, light manipulation, stretching, and pressure point treatment.

 - Those with pain or migraines caused by incorrect posture

 - Incorrect alignment of the bones or joints